 - Where the index finger and thumb meet (or index finger, middle finger and thumb meet) in order to pick-up small objects and to hold objects when performing finer control tasks.

 - Where the thumb and fingers close but the index finger remains extended – this is yet another first from Touch Bionics and very important in today’s modern world.
 Patients have found this grip very useful for operating computer keyboards, telephone dial pads, ATM cash machines and a host of other everyday requirements.

 - Feedback from early patient studies identified that software adjustments can allow patients to perform simple tasks and improve functionality.
 An example of this being ‘thumb parking’, instructing the thumb to close down against the side of the hand to allow a jacket to be put on.

 If you are interested in finding our more about the i-Limb, or have any questions about the other products that we carry, please use our Contact Form.
 We will respond to your email on the next business day.

-We have facilities in Santa Rosa, Novato, Ukiah, and Clear Lake.
+We have facilities in Santa Rosa, Corte Madera (Marin), and Ukiah.